Employee Stock Purchase Plans (ESPP) – The 10 Top Questions to Answer Before You Decide

 1. What is an ESPP?

-An employee stock purchase plan, or ESPP, offers an employee of a Company the chance to sign up and then purchase shares of their employer’s stock systematically at a discount from market value.
+An employee stock purchase plan, or ESPP, offers an employee of a company the chance to sign up and then purchase shares of their employer’s stock systematically at a discount from market value.

 You decide the amount you want to contribute and this is withheld (after-tax) from your paycheck and collected during the offering period, which is normally 3 to 6 months.